aniyomiorg/aniyomi-extensions/README.md

 # Usage

 Extension sources are considered pre-release.
 They are installed and uninstalled like apps, in .apk format.
 The plan is to have a UI in the main app, that will enable installing and updating extensions.
-If you want to try them now regardless, you can use the [F-Droid repo for dev versions](//github.com/inorichi/tachiyomi/wiki/FDroid-for-dev-versions).
+If you want to try them now regardless, you can use the [Github Repo](//github.com/inorichi/tachiyomi-extensions/tree/repo/apk).

 ## Requests